-The BQ76952 device includes optional capability for the customer to calibrate each cell voltage gain and the gain for the stack voltage, the PACK pin voltage, and the LD pin voltage individually, and multifunction pin general ADC measurements.
-An offset calibration value Calibration:Vcell Offset:Vcell Offset is included for use with the cell voltage measurements, and Calibration:Vdiv Offset:Vdiv Offset is used with the TOS (stack), PACK, and LD voltage measurements.
-The cell voltage gains determined during calibration are written in Calibration:Voltage:Cell 1 Gain - Cell 16 Gain, where Cell 1 Gain is used for the measurement of VC1 - VC0, Cell 2 Gain is used for the measurement of VC2 - VC1, and so forth.
-Similarly, the calibration voltage gain for the TOS voltage should be written in Calibration:Voltage:TOS Gain, the PACK pin voltage gain in Calibration:Voltage:Pack Gain, the LD pin voltage gain in Calibration:Voltage:LD Gain, and multifunction pin general purpose ADCIN measurement gain in Calibration:Voltage:ADC Gain.
+The BQ76922 device includes optional capability for the customer to calibrate each cell voltage gain and the gain for the stack voltage, the PACK pin voltage, and the LD pin voltage individually, and multifunction pin general ADC measurements.
+Separate offset calibration values are included for use with the cell voltage measurements, TOS (stack), PACK, and LD voltage measurements.
+Similarly, gains determined during calibration are written into configuration parameters for each individual cell voltage gain, the stack voltage gain, the LD pin voltage gain, and the multifunction pin general purpose ADCIN measurement gain.

-If values for the calibration gain configuration are not written, the BQ76952 device will use factory trim or default values for the respective gain values.
+If values for the calibration gain configuration are not written, the BQ76922 device will use factory trim or default values for the respective gain values.
 When a calibration gain configuration value is written, the device will use that in place of any factory trim or default gain.
-The raw ADC measurement data (in units of counts) is corrected by first subtracting a stored offset trim value, then the gain is applied, then the Calibration:Vcell Offset:Vcell Offset:Vcell Offset (for cell voltage measurements) or the Calibration:Vdiv Offset:Vdiv Offset (for TOS, PACK, or LD voltage measurements) is subtracted, before the final voltage value is reported.
+The raw ADC measurement data (in units of counts) is corrected by first subtracting a stored ADC offset trim value, then the gain is applied, then an individual stored offset is subtracted, before the final voltage value is reported.